superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 Fine-tuning works well when the fine-tuning data is of the same type and modality as the pre-trained model's **initial** training data – for example, fine-tuning on a language model using text.
 A fine-tuned LLM is the right solution for a straightforward language task like sentiment classification.

-But on its own a fine-tuned LLM can’t properly solve broader use-cases involving more context, like product recommendations or fraud detection.
+But on its own, a fine-tuned LLM can’t properly solve broader use cases involving more context, like product recommendations or fraud detection.

-To make a good product recommendation, for example, you need to input a variety of data of different types and modalities – including product imagery, recency (when it was launched), user preferences, and product description.
+To make a good product recommendation, for example, you need to input various data of different types and modalities – including product imagery, recency (when it was launched), user preferences, and product description.
 To combine these factors in a way that maps to your task requirements and does it efficiently, your solution has to include **both** a model trained to define recency – i.e., a **custom** model – and a model that can understand relevant details from the product description and initial search query – i.e., a **pre-trained** model (such as GPT-4).

 In other words, to get Vector Compute right, you need to develop both intricate custom models to integrate and harmonize diverse data types, **and** pre-trained models that, with high-quality in-domain data, perform better on some in-domain tasks.
 Because they use general-purpose or fine-tuned representations from vast datasets, re-trained models also reduce startup costs and improve computational efficiency.

 An effective vector retrieval stack is a single, unified system that assigns, coordinates, and configures custom models and pre-trained models respectively, or in combination, to handle the tasks they are designed for.
-Such robust homegrown solutions will be increasingly important given the broad and ever expanding application of Vector Compute to solve real world problems in a spectrum of domains, partially enumerated below.
+Such robust homegrown solutions will be increasingly important given the broad and ever-expanding application of Vector Compute to solve real-world problems in a spectrum of domains, partially enumerated below.

 ## Applications of Vector Compute

 **Personalized Search**
-In e-commerce, Vector Compute fuels tailored product recommendations, taking into account user behavior and preferences, ensuring a more personalized shopping experience.
+In e-commerce, Vector Compute fuels tailored product recommendations, taking into account user behavior and preferences, and ensuring a more personalized shopping experience.
 For content-driven platforms, such as news websites, Vector Compute transforms content recommendations into a personalized journey, analyzing users' reading habits to suggest articles and topics that align with their interests.

 **Recommender Systems**